-Personal Emergency Response System (PERS)
+Personal Emergency Response System (PERS) or Portable Locator System

-- What: An electronic device connected to a 24-hour staffed system which allows the member to access assistance in the event of an emergency.
-PERS also includes a portable locator system that transmits a signal to a monitoring device.
-The locator system allows a member to access assistance in the event of an emergency and allows law enforcement or the monitoring system provider to locate a member who is unable to request help or to activate a system independently.
+A portable locator system is an electronic device that transmits a signal to a monitoring device.
+The system allows a member to access assistance in the event of an emergency and allows law enforcement or the monitoring system provider to locate a member who is unable to request help or to activate a system independently.
+The member must be unable to access assistance in an emergency situation due to the member's age or disability.

-- Where: The PERS is connected to the member's home phone and includes a portable emergency button carried by the member.
+Where: The PERS or portable locator is connected to the member's and includes an electronic device used by the member.

-- Unit: A unit is a:
+Unit: A unit is one time installation fee and/or one month of service.

-- One-time purchase of equipment, and/or

-- One time installation fee, and/or

-- One month of service.

-Maximum: 12 months of service per state fiscal year (July 1 - June 30)
+Maximum Twelve months of service per state fiscal year (July 1 - June 30).